StereoKit/StereoKit/docs/Pages/Reference/Key/Num2.md

 </div>

 ## Description
-2 on the numpad, when numlock is on
+2 on the numpad, when numlock is on.